This classic shrimp etouffee recipe comes together in just minutes. It's special enough to serve to company but easy

 If you have crawfish available in your area, and it's the right season, this recipe can absolutely be made with them.
 We wrote it as a shrimp recipe just because they're available year round pretty much everywhere.
 Crawfish would lend a real air of authenticity to your etouffee, for sure.

 For an even more genuine experience you can start your evening off with a classic Hurricane cocktail.
 They're super easy and yummy!

 For a more in depth look at authentic southern cuisine be sure to read Southern Food: Then & Now.

 About the roux...

-It does involve a light roux, which is a slow and mindful cooking of flour with some type of fat (in this case butter) until the flour starts to brown.
-Roux can be taken to the next level and made dark and earthy, but for the etouffee we recommend stopping at light brown.
+It does involve a light, golden roux, which is a mindful cooking of flour with some type of fat (in this case butter) until the flour starts to brown.
+Roux can be taken to the next level and made dark and earthy, but for etouffee we recommend stopping at light golden brown.

 Wikipedia defines roux this way : "Roux is flour and fat cooked together and used to thicken sauces.
 Roux is typically made from equal parts of flour and fat by weight.
 The flour is added to the melted fat or oil on the stove top, blended until smooth, and cooked to the desired level of brownness."

 The main thing to remember is to stir constantly and not take your eyes off of it or you can burn the roux.
-We recommend cooking the roux at a low temperature, but you can get the brown effect faster with a medium-low to medium heat.
+We recommend cooking the roux at a medium temperature.